ruffner/nrf24-dongle/README.md

 ##### What it consists of:
 * AVR C running on Atmel ATTiny84.
-* In progress USB integration with the [VUSB] library.
+* In progress USB integration with the [VUSB] library in the vusb branch.

 ##### Fatures: